-Several LJI investigators are exploring novel approaches to treat groups of autoimmune disorders that include MS. Among them is Amnon Altman, Ph.D., who discovered that an enzyme called protein kinase C theta (PKCθ) is essential for T cell activation and survival.
+Several LJI investigators are exploring novel approaches to treat groups of autoimmune disorders that include multiple sclerosis.
+Among them is Professor Amnon Altman, Ph.D., who discovered that an enzyme called protein kinase C theta (PKCθ) is essential for T cell activation and survival.
 He is now pursuing whether blocking PKCθ activity would benefit patients with MS, rheumatoid arthritis (RA) or other autoimmune diseases.

 Working in a mouse model of MS, she found that macrophages emit a siren song of chemical signals that attract autoimmune T cells to the central nervous system and act to exacerbate inflammation and disease severity.
 Analysis of a small pilot study of patients with multiple sclerosis confirmed that the same communications channels may be used to send communiqués between the brain and immune system in human subjects.